mrleemon/rather-simple-infinite-latest-posts/readme.txt

 === Rather Simple Infinite Latest Posts ===
 Contributors: leemon
-Tags: posts, widget
+Tags: posts, block
 Requires at least: 6.1
 Tested up to: 6.1
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A really simple infinite latest posts widget and block.
+A really simple infinite latest posts block.

 == Description ==

-A really simple infinite latest posts widget and block.
+A really simple infinite latest posts block.

 This plugin is experimental and is provided with no support or warranty.